-The Capstone/thesis is a degree requirement for all MSOD and all MPhil candidates.
-Here are some frequently asked and answered questions.
+The Capstone is a degree requirement for all MSOD and MPhil candidates.

 - MSOD students, other than in the OCEC program, must register for DYNM 705 and all MPhil students must register for DYNM 899.

 - OCEC students (MSOD and MPhil) must register for DYNM 730 and DYNM 731.